© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Former World War I National Filling Factory, Banbury is a scheduled monument protected by Historic England under reference 1409811.
 View the official record →

-The Former World War I National Filling Factory, Banbury is a munitions manufacturing complex that operated during the First World War as part of Britain's expanded industrial capacity for armaments production.
+The Former World War I National Filling Factory, Banbury is a substantial industrial complex constructed during the First World War to manufacture ammunition and explosives for the British war effort.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1409811.

 Former World War I National Filling Factory, Banbury is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1409811.